Why Use a Cast Iron Skillet?

 5. Prefers medium heat

-Le Creuset Brand comes in many different colors to match your kitchen, See more here
+The Le Creuset brand comes in many different colors to match your kitchen.

 Regular Cast Iron